Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 ![d1sk3l2_1](/images/d1sk3l2_1.png)

 .lib
-- collection of all logical modules like and, or, not, inv,- rich enough implement any boolean logic functionality
+- collection of all logical modules like and, or, not, inv, etc. - rich enough implement any boolean logic functionality
 - has diff flavors of same gate (2i/p, 3i/p, slow, medium and fast versions of gates)
 	- Why? **Addpic**
-	  Combinational delay in logic path determines the max speed of op of digi logic ckt.
+	  Combinational delay in logic path determines the max speed of operation of digital logic ckt.

 ![d1sk3l2_2](/images/d1sk3l2_2.png)